Your Guide to Assisted Living Expenses and Tax Deductions

 - Usually covers all or part of assisted living facilities and in-home care for patients 65+ with chronic conditions

-To learn more about long-term care insurance and your options, contact the American Association for Long-Term Care Insurance (AALTCI).
+To learn more about long-term care insurance and your options, contact your provider.

 Medicare and Medicaid do not typically cover assisted living costs or any long-term care services.

-However, they do still cover some of your health-related costs while living in a senior living community, like:
+However, they do still cover some of your health-related costs while living in a senior living community.
+These may include:

 - Doctor visits